 Central Government through the Ministry of Micro, Small and Medium Enterprises issued Public Procurement Policy for Micro and Small Enterprises (MSEs) in respect of government purchases.

-We give below the gist of this new Public Procurement Policy for Micro and Small Enterprises (MSEs):
+We give below the list of this new Public Procurement Policy for Micro and Small Enterprises (MSEs):

 The Central Government Ministries, Departments and Public Sector Undertakings (PSUs) shall procure minimum of 20% of their annual value of goods or services from MSEs.